Incorporating Technology in the Orchestra Classroom

 By NAfME Member Melissa Clark

 I love to use technology in my orchestra class.
-This November, I will be presenting on the use of technology in the orchestra classroom at the National In-Service Conference in Grapevine, Texas.
+This November 2016, I will be presenting on the use of technology in the orchestra classroom at the National Conference in Dallas, Texas.
 I hope this information will be useful to other music educators and their students.

 I started incorporating video chats into my classes a few years ago.
 It helped bring connections with the outside world into my classroom.
 I have held video chat sessions with composers, professional musicians, and other schools through the years.